Wernervdmerwe/puppet_nagios/README.md

 Hieradata
 ---------

 Extra plugins can be added in hiera as follows:

 nagios_plugins:
   - nagios::plugin::notify

 This will include the notify plugin on this host.

 ### Hostgroups
+Hostgroups have two steps, first create all the hostgroups in quetion:
+nagios::hostgroups:
+  Linux:
+   alias: 'Linux Servers'
+  admin-prod:
+    alias: 'Admin Servers - Production'

-All Linux servers will be added to the Linux group.
-Extra groups can be added by using the following:
+Then add the servers into the groups by adding a lookup in the node:

-nagios_hostgroup: 'admin'
+nagios_hostgroup: 'admin-prod'

-This will add the host to both the Linux and admin hostgroups.
+This will add the host to both the Linux and Production Admin hostgroups.

 ### NRPE
   nrpe::dont_blame_nrpe: 0